 Brett earned a Bachelor’s degree in Psychology from the University of Pittsburgh in 1995 and his Masters of Science in Occupational Therapy from Shenandoah University in Winchester, Virginia in 1998.
 He is a Registered Occupational Therapist with National Board Certification.
 He received his license to practice occupational therapy in Georgia in 1998 and is certified to administer and interpret the Sensory Integration and Praxis Test (SIPT).
 Brett is also trained in Advanced Therapeutic Listening.
 He has presented his research work on movement differences in persons with autism on the state and national level.
 His areas of focus in treatment continue to be children with sensory integrative difficulties and children who utilize augmentative/alternative communication.

 Brett has been married to his wife Nell, a fellow occupational therapist, since 2002.
-They have a 14-year old son, Hayden and another son, Parker, who is 12.
-Brett is involved in Boy Scouting as an adult leader in Troop 2000 in Johns Creek, he is the Northern Ridge District Chairman and also helps with the Atlanta Area Council.
+They have a 18-year old son, Hayden and another son, Parker, who is 16.
+Brett is involved in Boy Scouting as an adult leader in Troop 1857 in Alpharetta, he is the past Northern Ridge District Chairman and is currently the Atlanta Area Council Vice President of District Operations.
 He enjoys spending time with his family, playing soccer, photography, Star Wars, watching the Steelers, Penguins and the Red Sox, Arsenal FC and FC Bayern Munich!

 Brett and Nell started Kiddos' Clubhouse Foundation in 2009, a non-profit organization that provides scholarships to children and families throughout the state of Georgia.
-In the fall of 2017, Nell opened Milestone Makers, a clinic in Dunwoody focusing on serving children birth to six years old.
+In the fall of 2017, Nell opened a second office in Dunwoody focusing on serving children birth to six years old.

 Carla grew up just down the road in Woodstock, Georgia.
 From an early age she knew she wanted to work in a pediatric setting after growing up watching her sister participate in Occupational Therapy.
 She attended Berry College in Rome, Georgia majoring in biology and then graduated from Medical College of Georgia in Augusta in 2001 with a degree in Occupational Therapy.
 She has always worked in pediatrics beginning at Children’s Healthcare of Atlanta for 7 years.
 She then became a medical missionary using her Occupational Therapy skills to support orphanages in Kingston, Jamaica that take in abandoned children with disabilities with hands on caregiver training, gathering of wheelchairs and supplies, and treatment plan development.
 She pursued her graduate degree in theology from Franciscan University in Steubenville, Ohio.
 She joined the Kiddos Clubhouse team in October 2014.